 Check Ethernet Cable and Port

 If you decode the error message, you”ll able to understand that the computer is unable to identify the Ethernet network.
 So, the first thing that you should check is your Ethernet cable and an ethernet port.
-So, instead of wasting your time in trying out software-related solutions.
+So, instead of wasting your time trying out software-related solutions.
 I suggest you first check these below-mentioned things first.

 Ethernet Cable – A cheap ethernet cable often leads to poor internet speed and hardware failure.
 So, make sure you’re using a premium Ethernet Patch/LAN cable.
 Disconnect the Ethernet cable once and reconnect again.